waldur/waldur-site-agent/README.md

 - `agent-membership-sync`, which syncronizes membership info between Waldur and the backend (e.g. adds users to a SLURM allocation);
-- `agent-event-process`, which uses event-based approach to do the same as `agent-order-process` and `agent-membership-sync`; requires an MQTT-system as an event delivery queue between Waldur and the agent.
+- `agent-event-process`, which uses event-based approach to do the same as `agent-order-process` and `agent-membership-sync`; requires either MQTT- or STOMP-plugin as an event delivery system between Waldur and the agent.

 ### Integration with Waldur